Ken Shamrock: Personal life

 Shamrock is of Irish descent.
 Shamrock and his adopted brother Frank Shamrock had an estranged relationship.
 Ken has claimed that Frank mistreated their foster father Bob, while Frank claims that the reason for the fallout with Ken is due to his feeling that Ken was trying to keep Frank's career from progressing.
 Frank asserts that he and Ken have never been close and that his attempts to mend their relationship were rejected by Ken.
 However, as noted in Frank's 2013 Spike TV documentary, "Bound by Blood," Ken and Frank have reconciled.
 On January 14, 2010, Frank and Ken Shamrock's adoptive father, Bob Shamrock, died due to health complications from diabetes.

 Shamrock has been married twice.
 His first marriage to Tina Ramirez ended in divorce in early 2004.
 Together they have four children: Ryan Robert, Connor Kenneth, Sean Garret and one daughter, Fallon Marie.
 In 2005, Shamrock married a woman named Tonya whom he had known since childhood.
 He is now the stepfather to her three children.
 In total, Shamrock has seven children and seventeen grandchildren.

 In August 2012, Shamrock was investigated for assault at a mall in Modesto, California.
 According to a report, Shamrock intervened when he saw two people involved in a fight, and when he went to break it up, a female jumped on Shamrock's back and attempted to choke him.
 Shamrock threw her to the ground, with the force of the impact when she landed knocking her unconscious.
-Shamrock said he mistook her for a male, and would not have acted so aggressively had he realized she was a woman.
+Shamrock said he mistook her for a male, and would not have reacted so aggressively had he realized she was a woman.
 No charges were filed as the Modesto police determined Shamrock acted in self defense.

 Other media

 Shamrock had appeared in numerous video games: WCW vs. the World, WWF War Zone, WWF Attitude, WWF WrestleMania 2000, WWF SmackDown!, WWF SmackDown!
-2: Know Your Role (Hidden character), WWF No Mercy, UFC: Tapout 2, UFC: Sudden Impact, EA Sports MMA, WWE '13, WWE 2K16 and WWE 2K24.
+2: Know Your Role (Hidden character), WWF No Mercy, UFC: Tapout 2, UFC: Sudden Impact, EA Sports MMA, WWE '13, WWE 2K16, WWE 2K24 and WWE 2K25.

 Shamrock was later the star of a low-budget martial arts film in 1997 called Champions alongside Danny Trejo.

 Shamrock released his book, Inside The Lion's Den, on March 15, 1998.

 In 1999, Shamrock appeared in an episode of Walker, Texas Ranger as a prisoner who was involved in an illegal fighting ring staged by the prison guards and warden.

 Shamrock also appeared in episode 15 of the first season of That '70s Show as a professional wrestler, alongside fellow WWE wrestler Dwayne “The Rock” Johnson.

 As part of the UFC, he appeared as a cage fighter in the 1995 movie Virtuosity, starring Denzel Washington and Russell Crowe.